backstage/backstage/docs/cli/commands.md

 will verify that your app package has not diverged from the template, and can be useful to run after updating the version of `@backstage/cli` in your app.

 This command is experimental and may be removed in the future.
-Compared to the `plugin:diff` command this one is less valuable, as we have found fewer useful checks to carry out.

 ```text
 Usage: backstage-cli app:diff